Week #9: Jumpstart a healthier dairy consumption

 Please keep in mind that when fat is removed from cheese the water content typically increases which in return requires more salt to maintain texture and taste.
 The same is true for cottage cheese.

-Other good non-dairy sources of calcium include bok choy, collards, baked beans, quinoa, tempeh, fortified non-dairy milk, fortified cereals and supplements that contain both calcium and vitamin D. It is important that you consume vitamin D with calcium since it supports a better absorption.
+Good non-dairy sources of calcium include bok choy, collards, baked beans, quinoa, tempeh, fortified non-dairy milks, fortified cereals and supplements that contain both calcium and vitamin D. It is important that you consume vitamin D with calcium since it aides in efficient absorption.

 Advanced approach

-If you are a big milk drinker and drink your milk at every meal, switching to low-fat versions might not be enough.
+If you are a big milk drinker and have dairy at every meal, switching to low fat versions might not be enough.
 Try to limit your consumption to one to two servings of dairy per day.
 Also, stay abreast of the latest research findings to stay informed.

 Don’t replace dairy for unhealthy carbohydrates